bparanj/crystal/security/linux/shell.md

 - [The Linux Programming Interface](https://www.amazon.com/Linux-Programming-Interface-System-Handbook/dp/1593272200)
 - [Unix Shell Programming](https://www.amazon.com/Unix-Shell-Programming-Stephen-Kochan/dp/0672324903)

-By understanding what a shell is and why it is called a shell, users can better appreciate its role as a crucial interface between the user and the operating system, providing both command execution and scripting capabilities.
+By understanding a shell, users can appreciate its role as a crucial interface between the user and the operating system, providing both command execution and scripting capabilities.